minetest/minetest/doc/lua_api.md

       see `minetest.get_node_level`, `minetest.set_node_level` and `minetest.add_node_level`
       to access/manipulate the content of this field
     * Bit 3: If set, liquid is flowing downwards (no graphical effect)
+* `paramtype2 = "colorflowingliquid"`
+    * Same as `flowingliquid`, but with colors.
+    * The upper four bits of `param2` tell which color is picked from the palette.
+The palette should have 16 pixels.
 * `paramtype2 = "wallmounted"`
     * Supported drawtypes: "torchlike", "signlike", "plantlike", "plantlike_rooted", "normal", "nodebox", "mesh"